-The Kingdom of Rwanda had a capable army of defending the kingdom.
-Young people were recruited into the army.
+The Kingdom of Rwanda had able men capable of defending the kingdom.
+Boys and men were recruited into the army.
 This was a sign of cooperation.
-The army was well trained, permanent and had enough traditional weapons for use during wars.
-In addition, they were physically fit and had a willing heart to serve the kingdom.
+The army was well trained and permanent and had enough arms for use during wars.
+In addition, they were physically fit.
+They also had a willing heart to serve the kingdom.

-(ii) Weak neighbouring kingdoms.
+(ii) Weak neighbouring kingdoms

-Rwanda Kingdom was militarily stronger than her neighbouring kingdoms.
+Rwanda Kingdom was militarily stronger than her neighbouring kingdoms from Ruganzu Ndoli.
 The kingdom was at first so small and centrally well organised.
 This made the administration of the kingdom easier.
-It took a short period of time to monitor and evaluate kingdom's projects.
+It took a short period of time to monitor and evaluate kingdom projects.
 Expansion of the kingdom continued even after the kingdom had expanded.